JuliaDocs/Documenter.jl/docs/src/man/hosting.md

         expose this variable in your tests, nor merge any code that does.
 You can read more about Travis environment variables in [Travis User Documentation](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).

+!!! note

+    There are more explicit instructions for adding the keys to GitHub and Travis in the [SSH Deploy Keys Walkthrough](@ref) section of the manual.

 ## `.travis.yml` Configuration

-To tell Travis that we want a new build stage we can add the following to the `.travis.yml` file:
+To tell Travis that we want a new build stage we can add the following to the `.travis.yml`
+file:

 ```yaml
 jobs: